 - Read your policy carefully.
 A policy is a contract between you and the insurance company or HMO.
 Don't rely on your agent to tell you what your policy covers.

 - Read the Consumer Bill of Rights.
 Insurance companies and HMOs must include it with personal auto, homeowners, and credit life policies or renewals.
 It explains your rights and responsibilities.
 For a copy, call your insurance company or visit our website at www.tdi.texas.gov/commish/rights.html.

 - Keep copies of all documents and take notes about all calls you have with the insurance company or HMO.
 Include the date and subject of any conversations you have and the name and title of the person you spoke to.

 - Keep a written record of all conversations you have with your company or agent.
-Follow up with an email after any phone calls.
+Follow up with an email or letter after any phone calls.

 - Ask the company to show you what language in the policy it’s using to settle your claim.
-Decide whether the disagreement is because you and the insurance company or HMO read your policy differently.
+The disagreement might be because you and the insurance company or HMO read your policy differently.

 Auto and Homeowner Claim Tips